- If you have an iLab account, please login at the top right or use this link https://ilab.sanfordburnham.org/

 - To obtain an iLab account, please click HERE.

 Overview of Services

 The core houses a wide variety of microscopes, and provides training, assistance and use of the instruments, as well as full-service imaging.
 The Cell Imaging Facility microscopes include six advanced fluorescence microscopes and three confocal systems (including a Zeiss LSM-710 NLO multiphoton microscope, Olympus FluoView-1000 and Yokagawa Spinning Disk confocal).
 Sophisticated systems for FRET, Calcium imaging, and TIRF are also available.
 The microscopes are integrated with advanced image capture and analysis software, and a number of instruments are equipped with environmental chambers for extended live cell analysis.

 - phase and Nomarski differential interference contrast

 - Image analysis:

 - Upright BX50 Olympus wide field fluorescence microscope with cooled, color CCD camera and an automated XYZ stage

-- Two inverted TE300 Nikon wide field fluorescence microscopes with cooled, color CCD cameras (one with a microinjection attachment and the second one with an automated XYZ stage).
+- Two inverted TE300 Nikon wide field fluorescence microscopes with cooled, color CCD cameras (the second one with an automated XYZ stage).